mydobie/featureFlags/README.md

 ## Description:

-This simple package allows you mark itesm as feature flags and then set the availablity of those items through configuration.
+This simple package allows you mark items as feature flags and then set the availability of those items through configuration.
 In addition there is a UI to change feature flags.

 This package can be used in any React application.